 One professional reference is acceptable, though your other references should be academic and should comment specifically on your academic ability.

-Your references will support intellectual ability, academic achievement, motivation, ability to work
+Your references should support your intellectual ability, academic achievement, motivation and ability to work independently.

 Start or continue an application

 Step 1: Read our guide to getting started, which explains how to prepare for and start an application.

 Step 2: Check that you meet the Entry requirements and read the How to apply information on this page.

 Step 3: Check the deadlines on this page and the deadline information in our Application Guide.
 Plan your time to submit your application well in advance - we recommend two or three weeks earlier.

 Step 4: Check if you're eligible for an application fee waiver.
 Application fee waivers are available for:

 - UK applicants from low-income backgrounds who meet the eligibility criteria;

 - residents in a country on our low-income countries list (refer to the eligibility criteria);